-- (1) Relief Workers - (2) Commodities Points of Distribution (POD) Teams - (3) Health Agencies - (4) Insurance Agents - (5) Large Box Store Management and Staff - (6) Hotel/Motel Staff (to prepare for receiving of State and Federal relief agencies) - 5.
+- (1) Relief Workers

+- (2) Commodities Points of Distribution (POD) Teams

+- (3) Health Agencies

+- (4) Insurance Agents - (5) Large Box Store Management and Staff - (6) Hotel/Motel Staff (to prepare for receiving of State and Federal relief agencies) - 5.
 If the impacted areas cannot support the return of evacuated residents, temporary housing may be established in non-impacted areas near the disaster area.
 State and County authorities in accordance with the State Disaster Recovery Plan will make decisions on the location and operation of temporary housing facilities. - 6.
 Residential and nursing homes are NOT to bring residents back to the community until all services have been restored to normal (including power, water, sewer, communications and local suppliers of commodities used by the facilities). - B. Checkpoints and Routes - 1.
 Evacuees will return to the area following primary and secondary evacuation routes unless otherwise indicated. - Pre-established Traffic Control Points (TCP's) will be used to verify residents or workers that have a need to re-enter a restricted or limited access area.
 These TCP's serve as a road block to deny entry of those who may be looking to simply sight-see or have other undesirable intent. - Local law enforcement officers should be primarily responsible for establishing and staffing checkpoints for re-entry into their locality.
 Local checkpoint staffing may be supplemented by local, state, or federal law enforcement personnel (coordinated by ESF-13).
-Secondary check points may be established by local jurisdictions where required. - a) Potential Primary Traffic Control Points (TCP's) for Re-entry

-- (1) Highway 174 at Point of Pines Road / The Old Post Office Restaurant (in Charleston County) - (2) Bennetts Point Road at the Brickyard Bridge Landing (Ashepoo River) - (3) Wiggins Road at Stocks Creek Road - 4.
+Secondary check points may be established by local jurisdictions where required. - a) Potential Primary Traffic Control Points (TCP's) for Re-entry - (1) Highway 174 at Point of Pines Road / The Old Post Office Restaurant (in Charleston County) - (2) Bennetts Point Road at the Brickyard Bridge Landing (Ashepoo River) - (3) Wiggins Road at Stocks Creek Road - 4.
 In order to expedite the re-entry process, an Identification Verification Area (IVA) may be established in close proximity to each TCP for people with questionable identification.
 Every effort should be made to ensure that residents return to their homes as soon as safely possible.
-Law Enforcement may limit the flow of returning traffic to better manage the TCP's. - C. Identification Procedures - Identification procedures are intended to provide guidance for law enforcement personnel who may be directing access to disaster impacted localities. - 2.
+Law Enforcement may limit the flow of returning traffic to better manage the TCP's. - C. Identification Procedures - 1.
+Identification procedures are intended to provide guidance for law enforcement personnel who may be directing access to disaster impacted localities. - 2.
 Residents should have proper identification, such as a driver's license, voter's registration, utility bills, property tax receipts, etc.; a document that proves residence or ownership of property within the disaster area.
-This is critically important for residents who have second homes or businesses in the disaster area as their driver's license likely lists them as a resident of another community, county or state. - 3.
-Relief workers and business owners should have a company ID card, and/or marked company vehicles with agency information to enter an impacted area.
+This is critically important for residents who have second homes or businesses in the disaster area as their driver's license likely lists them as a resident of another community, county or state.